This is Garman SafeReturn, and this is its first real save.

 We don’t have self driving cars.

 I've confirmed with my own 2 eyes cars driving on the road without humans in them.
 I've also rode in a Waymo which had no driver.
 They definitely exist.
-Tesla also have self driving.
+Teslas also have self driving.

 If they didn't have to coexist with human drivers, we damned sure would.<p>We have a couple of nuclear-powered self-driving cars on <i>Mars</i>.